 What is the SCCM Client Health?

-The Client is Health = Windows, and SCCM Core Client Components are ACTIVE & FUNCTIONING
+The Client is Health = Windows, and SCCM Core Client Components are ACTIVE and FUNCTIONING.

 SCCM Client Health Issues Assessment?

-The SCCM client, health issues assessment, is a continuous process.
-The following high-level aspects are which can be reviewed for assessing your client health.
-Following is the best place to identify the unhealthy client in your SCCM environment.
+The SCCM client health issues assessment is a continuous process.
+The following high-level aspects can be reviewed to assess your client’s health.
+The following is the best place to identify the unhealthy client in your SCCM environment.

 - SCCM Admin Console Navigate to Monitoring –> Client Status.
-Following are the options you can try to assess the SCCM client Health issues.
+You can use the following options to assess the SCCM client’s health issues.

 - \Monitoring\Overview\Client Status\Client Activity